Overview of Local Budget Law

 The Oregon Department of Revenue is pleased to announce the 2024 Local Budget Law training sessions.

 These free training sessions are for governing body members, budget committee members, finance directors, administrators, and budget officers who participate in the budget process.

-The in-person training sessions will cover the entire Local Budget Law process. .
+The in-person training session will cover the entire Local Budget Law process.